yosymfony/Spress-plugin-more-tag/README.md

 ### How to use?

-In Markdown syntax you can use `--more--` or `--more <your-more-label>--` like `--more More information-- to get a excerpt of your content.
+In Markdown syntax you can use `--more--` or `--more <your-more-label>--` like `--more More information-- to get a excerpt of your blog entries.
 The content located before of *more tag* will be a excerpt.
 The more tag require a new line at the end: